aurorasmiles/WorldGuardDocs/source/developer/index.rst

 WorldGuard API
 ==============

 You can access WorldGuard's data through its API, as documented here.
+You can also browse through the `JavaDocs <https://enginehub.org/documentation>`_.

 .. toctree::
     :maxdepth: 3